-/s/ Shandong Haoxin Certified Public Accountants Co., Ltd. We have served as the Company's auditor since 2021.
-Weifang, People's Republic of China At December 31, 2021, the Company's long-lived assets to be held and used in the Company's business, comprising of property, plant and equipment, land use right, intangible assets and deposits for non-current assets were RMB4,444.6 million.
+Shandong Haoxin Certified Public Accountants Co., Ltd. We have served as the Company's auditor since 2021.
+Weifang, People's Republic of China April 19, 2023 At December 31, 2022, the Company's long-lived assets to be held and used in the Company's business, comprising of property, plant and equipment, land use right, intangible assets and deposits for non-current assets were RMB4,029.3 million.
 As discussed in Notes 9, 10, 12 and 13 to the consolidated financial statements, the Company is required to evaluate long-lived assets for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be fully recoverable.
 The Company groups long-lived assets at the lowest level of identifiable cash flows, which is at each individual hospital, cooperate center or network business reporting unit level.
 Due to the continuous losses of the Company's business, management evaluated its long-lived assets for recoverability by comparing the sum of the estimated undiscounted future cash flows attributable to the asset groups to their carrying amounts.
-As a result of the impairment assessment, the Company recorded no impairment loss for the year ended December 31, 2021.
+As a result of the impairment assessment, the Company recorded no impairment loss for the year ended December 31, 2022.

 Auditing management's impairment assessment of long-lived assets was complex due to the significant estimates and judgments involved in the projection of future cash flows used in the quantitative test of impairment and the significant assumptions used in estimating the fair values of long-lived assets for which impairment was indicated.
-In particular, these estimates are sensitive to significant assumptions, including revenue growth rate, operating margin, capital expenditure and discount rate, which can be affected by expectations about future market and economic conditions, including the impact of COVID-19, as well as regulatory requirements market and economic conditions, including the impact of COVID-19, as well as regulatory requirements.
+In particular, these estimates are sensitive to significant assumptions, including revenue growth rate, operating margin, capital expenditure and discount rate, which can be affected by expectations about future market and economic conditions, as well as regulatory requirements.